-May include highlighting/annotating according to the marking code Summary Takes place at the end of the lesson or activity Often involves whole groups or classes Provides an opportunity for evaluation of learning in the lesson May take form of self or peer assessment against an agreed set of criteria In some cases, may guide a teacher's further use of review feedback, focusing on areas of need Lesson observations/learning walks Timetabled pre- and post- teaching based on assessment Some evidence of self- and peer-assessment May be reflected in selected focus review feedback (marking) Review Takes place away from the point of teaching May involve written comments/annotations for pupils to read/respond to Provides teachers with opportunities for assessment of understanding Leads to adaptation of future lessons through planning, grouping or adaptation of tasks May lead to targets being set for pupils' future attention, or immediate action Whole class differentiated feedback at the beginning of the next lesson.
-(KS2- Crib Sheets) Acknowledgement of work completed Written comments and appropriate responses/action Adaptations to teaching sequences tasks when compared to planning Use of annotations on planning to indicate future groupings.
+What it looks like Evidence Immediate Includes teacher gathering feedback from teaching, including mini whiteboards, book work etc. Takes place in lessons with individuals or small groups Often given verbally to pupils for immediate action May involve use of a Teaching Assistant to provide support or further challenge May redirect the focus of teaching or the task May include highlighting/annotating according to the marking code Lesson observations/learning walks Some evidence of annotations and use of marking code Use of visualiser Mini plenaries Summary Takes place at the end of the lesson or activity Often involves whole groups or classes Provides an opportunity for evaluation of learning in the lesson May take form of self or peer assessment against an agreed set of criteria In some cases, may guide a teacher's further use of review feedback, focusing on areas of need Lesson observations/learning walks Timetabled pre- and post teaching based on assessment Some evidence of self and peer-assessment May be reflected in selected focus review feedback (marking) Review Takes place away from the point of teaching May involve written comments/annotations for pupils to read/respond to Provides teachers with opportunities for assessment of understanding Leads to adaptation of future lessons through planning, grouping or adaptation of tasks May lead to targets being set for pupils' future attention, or immediate action Whole class differentiated feedback at the beginning of the next lesson.
+Acknowledgement of work completed Written comments and appropriate responses/action Adaptations to teaching sequences tasks when compared to planning Use of annotations on planning to indicate future groupings.